 - Shelters do accept women who are emotionally abused and have not been physically abused.
 Go here for a list of resources, or ask the help line for shelters near you.
 If you are a person with a disability, ask where there is an accessible shelter in your area.

 - If you have been threatened with harm or death, or are being stalked (followed and harassed) by your partner or ex-partner, you can call the police.
 Dial 911, or if you are in a rural area, find out the emergency number.

 - Plan for your safety if you are considering leaving your relationship, because sometimes leaving can increase your risk of harm.
 You can find resources to help you create a safety plan here.

 - If you have children, consider some of these Legal Resources.

-Please also see the Impact of Verbal and Emotional Abuse.
+Please also see Verbal Abuse.

 Return to Types of Abuse.